Spomky-Labs/jose/doc/component/loader.md

 The Loader
 ==========

-The Loader will try to load, verify claims, verify signatures or decrypt payload depending on data your are trying to load.
+The Loader will try to load data and return you a `JWS`, `JWE` or a list of these objects.